gschmutz/bigdata-spark-workshop/09-streamsets/README.md

 ### Designing the pipeline

-Select **HTTP Client - Basic** from the **Select Origin...** drop-down.
+Select **HTTP Client** from the **Select Origin...** drop-down.

 ![Alt Image Text](./images/streamsets-select-http-client.png "Schema Registry UI")

-The *HTTP Client** origin will be shown on the canvas.
+The **HTTP Client** origin will be shown on the canvas.
 We will configure it later to retrieve the data from Twitter.
 But first let's add the producer which sends the data to Apache Kafka.

 Select **Kafka Producer** from the **Select Destination to connect...** drop-down.